nf-core/eager/docs/usage.md

 knowledge.

 Next, you can investigate `.command.err` and `.command.out`, or `.command.log`.
-These represent the standard out or err (in the case of `.log`, both combined) of all the commands/programs in the process - i.e. what would be printed to screen if you were running the command/program yourself.
+These represent the standard out or error (in the case of `.log`, both combined) of all the commands/programs in the process - i.e. what would be printed to screen if you were running the command/program yourself.
 Again, view these with e.g. `cat` and see if you can identify the error of the program itself.